ajtejankar/chigur.github.io/_posts/2016-12-30-love-hate-web.md

 ---
-title: Love-Hate Web Devlopment Toolchain
+title: Love-Hate Web Dev Toolchain
 ---

 Web application development has the potential to mercilessly drown all of your